crate/cloud-howtos/docs/delete-cluster.rst

 there are in turn two methods: via the CrateDB Cloud Console and through the Azure Portal.
 Each are outlined in the Azure section.

-Although the `general documentation`_ for the CrateDB Cloud Console explains how you can delete a cluster specifically within the Console, this tutorial provides a step-by-step guide for *all* methods of deleting a CrateDB Cloud cluster.
+Although the :ref:`general documentation <cloud-reference:overview>` for the CrateDB Cloud Console explains how you can delete a cluster specifically within the Console, this tutorial provides a step-by-step guide for *all* methods of deleting a CrateDB Cloud cluster.
 This is to make the process more transparent and easier to find and use.

 ..
 WARNING::